Realism and the Inequivalence of the Two Quantum Pictures: Discussion

+Relatedly, a reason I am putting forth for opposing the Wallace–Timpson identification is that descriptors allow us to solve important problems, such as those laid out in~\S\ref{sec:expl}.
+We ought, therefore, to take them seriously.
+If descriptors supply explanatory resources unavailable in the Schrödinger picture, quotienting them away would not be a harmless gauge choice.
+It would discard precisely what does the explanatory work.
+The point would only become starker with further progress.

-There is, in fact, little reason to regard the axioms we now use—such as \textbf{A4}—as the final word.
-The latter posits a linear functional between states and observables, which fixes the observational predictions.
-Advocates of Everettian quantum mechanics have rightly been dissatisfied with such a bare axiomatic rule, and have explored many routes~\cite{deutsch1999quantum, wallace2003everettian, saunders2021branch} to explain the expectation-value calculus and its associated probabilities.
+Finally, there is little reason to regard the axioms from which we commonly draw the instrumentalist equivalence as the final word.
+Notably, \textbf{A4} posits a linear functional between states and observables, which fixes the observational predictions.
+Advocates of Everettian quantum mechanics have rightly been dissatisfied with such a bare axiomatic rule, and have explored many routes to explain the expectation-value calculus and its associated probabilities.
 For the Heisenberg programme, the key challenge is to understand the status of the Heisenberg state: what exactly is it, and why should it appear in expectation values at all?
-Only if we take~\textbf{A4} as definitive can we conclude the empirical equivalence of the Heisenberg and Schrödinger pictures.
+Only if we take~\textbf{A4} as definitive and regard equality of expectation values as exhausting the physical content of a description can the usual equivalence of the Heisenberg and Schrödinger pictures be sustained.
 But surely that cannot be the whole story.